mathaywarduk/mathaywardcom/_photography/southern-highlands.md

 layout: photography
 title:  "Highlands"
 region: "Scotland"
-year: 2019
+year: 2017-22
 id: highlands
 intro: "Home to the UK's highest mountains, peaceful lochs and beautiful glens.
-A place that feels like home and hopefully, one day, will be."
+A place that feels like home and hopefully, one day, will&nbsp;be."
 seo:
   title: "Travel Photography - Scottish Highlands"
   description: "Photography from the southern Scottish Highlands including Stob Dearg, Stob Binnein, The Trossachs, Glen Coe and Loch Dochart."